CaveStoryModdingCommunity/modding-wiki/wiki/freeware-asset-replacement.md

 ## TSC Editing

-Unlike maps or even bitmaps, TSC is actually encrypted to an extent, but once again, thanks to the work of a dilligent modding community, several different [map editors](cavestory-editors) exist that take care of decryption, re-encryption, and format highlighting for TSC.
+Unlike maps or even bitmaps, TSC is actually encrypted to an extent, but once again, thanks to the work of a diligent modding community, several different [map editors](cavestory-editors) exist that take care of decryption, re-encryption, and format highlighting for TSC.

 *Note: Some releases of Cave Story such as CS Switch do **not** encrypt the TSC files, meaning that they can be edited with a plaintext editor.*